tjmaher/BeatBox/README.md

  * Created a listener for the instrument checkboxes, so the new beat would play instantly, instead of waiting for the user to press 'Start'
  * Changed the GUI a bit

+You can download the executable jar files at https://github.com/tjmaher/BeatBox/blob/master/out/artifacts/